 Audit Committee.
 Our Audit Committee currently consists of Norma J. Lawrence (Chair), George T. Shaheen and Don C. Watters.
-The Board has affirmatively determined that each of such directors meets the definition of "independent director" for purposes of the NYSE rules and the independence requirements of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+The Board has affirmatively determined that each of these directors meets the definition of "independent director" for purposes of the NYSE rules and the independence requirements of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 The Board has also determined that Norma J. Lawrence qualifies as an "audit committee financial expert" under the applicable SEC rules and regulations and that she is "financially literate" as that term is defined by the NYSE corporate governance requirements.
 Our Audit Committee is responsible for:

-- reviewing and approving the selection of our independent registered public accounting firm, and approving the audit and non-audit services to be performed by our independent registered public accounting firm; - monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to financial statements or accounting matters; - reviewing the adequacy and effectiveness of our internal control policies and procedures; - · performing our internal audit function; - discussing the scope and results of the audit with the independent registered public accounting firm and reviewing with management and the independent registered public accounting firm our interim and year-end operating results; and - · preparing the Audit Committee Report that the SEC requires in our annual proxy statement.
+- reviewing and approving the selection of our independent registered public accounting firm, and approving the audit and non-audit services to be performed by our independent registered public accounting firm; - monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to financial statements or accounting matters; - · reviewing the adequacy and effectiveness of our internal control policies and procedures;

+- overseeing our internal audit function; - discussing the scope and results of the audit with the independent registered public accounting firm and reviewing with management and the independent registered public accounting firm our interim and year-end operating results; and - preparing the Audit Committee Report that the SEC requires in our annual proxy statement.

 Compensation Committee.
 Our Compensation Committee currently consists of Don C. Watters (Chair), Nicholas F. McClanahan and George T. Shaheen.
-The Board has affirmatively determined that each of such directors meets the definition of "independent director" for purposes of the NYSE rules and the independence requirements of the Exchange Act.
-William A. Millichap served on the Compensation Committee until October 2014.
+The Board has affirmatively determined that each of these directors meets the definition of "independent director" for purposes of the NYSE rules and the independence requirements of the Exchange Act.
 Our Compensation Committee is responsible for:

-- · overseeing our compensation policies, plans and benefit programs; - reviewing and approving for our executive officers: annual base salary, annual incentive bonus, including the specific goals and amount, equity compensation, employment agreements, severance arrangements and change in control arrangements, and any other benefits, compensation or arrangements; - · preparing the Compensation Committee Report that the SEC will require to be included in our annual proxy statement; and - administering our equity compensation plans.
+- overseeing our compensation policies, plans and benefit programs; - reviewing and approving for our executive officers: annual base salary, annual incentive bonus, including the specific goals and amount, equity compensation, employment agreements, severance arrangements and change in control arrangements, and any other benefits, compensation or arrangements; - · preparing the Compensation Committee Report that the SEC will require to be included in our annual proxy statement; and - administering our equity compensation plans.

 Nominating and Corporate Governance Committee.
 Our Nominating and Corporate Governance Committee currently consists of Nicholas F. McClanahan (Chair), Norma J. Lawrence and George T. Shaheen.
-The Board has affirmatively determined that each of such directors meets the definition of "independent director" for purposes of the NYSE rules and the independence requirements of the Exchange Act.
-George M. Marcus served on the Nominating and Corporate Governance Committee until October 2014.
+The Board has affirmatively determined that each of these directors meets the definition of "independent director" for purposes of the NYSE rules and the independence requirements of the Exchange Act.
 Our Nominating and Corporate Governance Committee is responsible for:

-- · identifying, evaluating and recommending to the Board for nomination candidates for membership on the Board; - preparing and recommending to the Board corporate governance guidelines and policies; and - · identifying, evaluating and recommending to the Board the chairmanship and membership of each committee of the Board.
+- · identifying, evaluating and recommending to the Board for nomination candidates for membership on the Board; - · preparing and recommending to the Board corporate governance guidelines and policies; and - · identifying, evaluating and recommending to the Board the chairmanship and membership of each committee of the Board.

 Executive Committee.
-Our Executive Committee currently consists of George M. Marcus, William A. Millichap and John J. Kerin.
+Our Executive Committee currently consists of George M. Marcus, William A. Millichap and John J. Kerin; and, as noted above, Mr. Nadji will be appointed to the Executive Committee in place of Mr. Kerin effective as of March 31, 2016.
 The Executive Committee has all the powers of the Board except those powers reserved by law to the full Board or as limited by the Executive Committee Charter.
-The Executive Committee did not meet in 2014.
+The Executive Committee did not meet in 2015.

-Attendance at Board, Committee and Annual Stockholders' Meetings
+Attendance at Board, Committee, and Annual Stockholders' Meetings